donejs/donejs/docs/place-my-order.md

 ### Switch between components

 Now we can glue all those individual components together in `src/index.stache`.
-What we want to do is - based on the current page (`home`, `restaurants` or `order-history`) - load the correct component and then initialize it with the information from the application state it needs.
+What we want to do is - based on the current page (`home`, `restaurants` or `order-history`) - load the correct component and then initialize it.

 Update `src/index.stache` to:

 ```html
 <html>